nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 ## Generate Private Key and Associated Configs

 Generate your own private key.
-The private key is used to sign the cross chain transactions, keep it safe.
+The private key is used to sign the cross-chain transactions, keep them **SAFE**.

 ```bash
 # generate the multiConfig